jakarta-coffee-builder/pages/README.md

-# Jakarta Coffee Builder

-## Welcome to Jakarta Coffee Builder
+# Welcome to Jakarta Coffee Builder

 Jakarta Coffee Builder is a project that makes it easy to create Jakarta EE projects in a clean, clear, lightweight and compatible way for all Jakarta EE implementations such as Payara, GlassFish, OpenLiberty, etc.